 People who get a lot of outreach emails will start to notice templates after a while.
 I’ve had a bunch of emails this week off 5 different people, all using identical templates.

 By using a framework, you’ll ensure that all of your emails have the right elements and won’t have a templated feel.
+And the great thing is that whichever link building strategy, or relationship building strategy you’re using – this approach is super effective.

 Ultimately, remember that good outreach can be done fairly quick, but great outreach takes time.
 And it’s great outreach that will help you make meaningful relationships with the right people.